daangn/kinesumer/README.md

 ## How it works

-Kinesumer implements the client-side distributed cosumer group client without any communications between nodes (the consumer group clients).
+Kinesumer implements the client-side distributed cosumer group client without any communications between nodes (consumer group clients).
 But, so, how do clients know the state of a set of consumer groups?
-To make the system works well, it uses a database to manage the states of the clients, shard cache and checkpoints, called `state store`.
+In order for this system to work well, it uses a database to manage the states of the distributed clients, shard cache and checkpoints, called `state store`.

 This picture describes the overview architecture of Kinesumer: